Mandykamble/DevOps_BMI/README.md

 # DevOps_BMI

-change made by subham kumar
+The change made to run CI pipeline